Introduction to Early Education and Family Studies

 Grading options: A-F (default), P-NP, audit

-- Describe normal growth and development of children from prenatal through 10 years of age.
+- Recognize and understandtypical and atypicalgrowth and development of children from prenatal through 10 years of age.

-- Interpret the influence of culture, environment, and heredity on children’s development.
+- Know and understand the influence of culture, environment, and heredity on child development.

-- Apply (in discussions and class assignments) knowledge of children’s needs and development to parenting practices and to early childhood care and education practices in a variety of settings.
+- Apply knowledge of children’s needs and development in a variety of environmental settings

 Outcome Assessment Strategies